roseanh14/RestaurantMenuSummarizer/README.md

 I deliberately did **not** use any built-in web search / web fetch from the LLM provider, because a custom scraper gives me deterministic control over what exactly goes into the prompt, is easier to debug, and is portable across different LLM APIs.

-## LLM API integration and tool calling

-I use the OpenAI API with **structured JSON output** that matches a Pydantic schema (e.g. `MenuResponse`, `MenuItem`).
-The model is instructed to always return a valid JSON object with fields like `restaurant_name`, `date`, `menu_items`, etc.

-For tool/function calling I implemented:

-- **Price parsing and normalisation**
-  A Python tool `normalize_prices` that converts messy price strings such as `"145,-"`, `"149 Kč"`, `"89Kc"` into a clean numeric CZK value (e.g. `145`).
-  The LLM calls this tool for each menu item price, so the final JSON always contains numeric prices instead of raw strings.

-This way the LLM focuses on understanding the menu text and mapping items into the schema, while the price formatting rules stay in normal code.

 ## Caching strategy

 For caching I use a **persistent SQLite database** with a single table that stores the full LLM-extracted menu JSON.